void2012/NH3API/README.md

 ## Welcome to the NH3API GitHub repository!
-NH3API by void_17 is an open source C++ library for modding Heroes of Might and Magic III.
+NH3API by void_17 is an open source C++17 library for modding Heroes of Might and Magic III.
 The library is primarly targeted at the latest version of the game(Complete edition) with [HD Mod by baratorch](https://sites.google.com/site/heroes3hd/ "HD Mod official page")

 See our [wiki](https://github.com/void2012/NH3API/wiki) page for core guidelines on installing and usage of the library